Welcome to Nursery

 Please bring your child into the Nursery at the beginning of the session and please come in when you collect your child (using the entrance in Walton Road).

-You must bring and collect your child on time.
-We think it is very important because your child will feel more settled arriving and leaving with all the other children.
+You must drop off and collect your child on time.
+This is very important for helping your child to feel secure in their routines.
+Arriving and leaving at the same time as other children reduces anxious feelings at transition times.

 Children under the age of fourteen are not old enough to collect a Nursery child.